MellDa1024/BloomingNotification/README.md

 Works only when the website is open.

-## Before Installing
+## This program requires:
-Needs Node.js and npm
+1. Node.js

 ## Installing
-1. Make Dir and cd
+1. Make folder
-2. npm init
-3. copy and paste the project file to Dir
+2. Copy and paste the project file to folder that you created on No.1
-4. node server.js
+3. open cmd, cd to folder, and type node server.js
-5. go to localhost:8888<br />
+4. go to localhost:8888<br />
 Why localhost? : because notification doesn't work without server(maybe?)

 ## TMI